Lausbert/Exermote/ExermoteSgan/README.md

 <img src="https://github.com/Lausbert/Exermote/blob/master/ExermoteSgan/results/training_on_individual_3_testing_on_individual_3_split_1.0_accelerations.png" width="350">
 </p>

 If we reduce the amount of training data while validating one same testing data, the discriminator achieves slightly better results compared to baseline.
-Anyway it is not said, that this difference is significant or even more import justifies increased training time and more complexity.
+Anyway it is not said, that this difference is significant or even more important justifies increased training time and more complexity.

 <p align="center">
 <img src="https://github.com/Lausbert/Exermote/blob/master/ExermoteSgan/results/training_on_individual_3_testing_on_individual_3_split_0.6_accuracies.png" width="350">